-A wind load is the intensity of the force that wind applies to a structure.
-Although you can use a simple formula to calculate wind loads, building designers, engineers and constructors must incorporate many additional calculations to ensure their structures won't blow over in a high wind.
+A wind load refers to the intensity of the force that wind applies to a structure.
+Although you can use a simple formula to calculate wind loads from wind speed, building designers, engineers and constructors must incorporate many additional calculations to ensure their structures won't blow over in a high wind.

 You can get a general idea of the pressure on a 1-foot–by–1-foot section of a structure by using the following formula: wind pressure per square foot = 0.00256 x the square of the wind speed.
 For example, a 40-mile-per-hour (mph) wind speed creates a pressure of (0.00256 x (40)^2) = 4.096 pounds per square foot (psf).
 According to this formula, a structure meant to withstand 100-mph winds must be built to resist a wind pressure of 25.6 psf.
 Several websites offer multifactor online calculators to determine wind pressures on standard structures.